versx/WhMgr/docs/user-guide/filters.md

 # Filters
 Filters allow you to narrow down what is reported.
-All filters are options and can be omitted.
-Plenty of examples in the repository under the [`examples/Filters`](https://github.com/versx/Brock-WhMgr/tree/v3/examples/Filters) directory for all different needs.
+All filters are optional and can be omitted.
+Plenty of examples in the repository under the [`examples/Filters`](https://github.com/versx/WhMgr/tree/master/examples/filters) directory for all different needs.

 ### Available Filter Options
 ```js